-For this valuation, we have continued to use an adjusted market-value method to determine the actuarial value of assets.
+For this valuation, we have used an adjusted market-value method to determine the smoothed value of assets.
 Under this method, investment gains (losses) arising during a given year are spread on a straight-line basis over three years.
-As a result, the asset value produced as at December 31, 2017 recognizes the following percentages of the investment gains (losses) that arose during the past years:
+As a result, the asset value produced as at December 31, 2022 recognizes the following percentages of the investment gains (losses) that arose during the past years:

-YEAR RECOGNIZED DEFERRED
+Year Recognized Deferred

-2015 and before: 100% 0%
+2020 and before: 100% 0%

-2016: 67% 33%
+2021: 67% 33%

-2017: 33% 67%
+2022: 33% 67%